rust-lang-ru/book/rustbook-ru/nostarch/chapter18.md

 keyword to decide which modules, types, functions, and methods in our code should be public, and by default everything else is private.
-For example, we can define a struct `AveragedCollection` that has a field containing a vector of `i32` values.
+For example, we can define a struct `AveragedCollection` that has a field containing a vector of `i32` значения.
 The struct can also have a field that contains the average of the values in the vector, meaning the average doesn’t have to be computed on demand whenever anyone needs it.
 In other words, `AveragedCollection` will cache the calculated average for us.
 Listing 18-1 has the definition of the